 The ManouVR and camera lab

 In the Virtual Reality (VR) lab researchers can transport their participants to another world.
 This enables participants to be fully immersed, which greatly increases the realism of simulations used in studies.
 The BMS lab has the availability over four types of VR setups.
 Both the HTC Vive Pro and ManouVR setups allow the participant to walk around and interact with the VR world.
-The other setups, amongst which is a mobile setup, allow for more passive experiences.
+The other setups, amongst which mobile setups, allow for other experiences.
 In addition, the lab has the availability over facial recognition cameras, which allow for the capture of expressions on the face.

 Multimedia and analysis workplaces